MarcZenn/CommonSenseDiet---App/README.md

 # Directory Structure

-At the moment this is highly subject to change but will updated regularly
+At the moment this is highly subject to change but will updated regularly.

 ```